Vaibhavihambire/Complaint-Management-Software-/README.md

 - **User Registration/Login**: Users can log in, submit, and track complaints.
 - **Admin Access**: Admins can log in to manage complaints, assign roles (engineers, employees, admins), and track complaint status.
 - **Engineer Role**: Engineers can log in, take action on complaints and manage them.

+## Project Structure

+- **/config** - Configuration files for the application.
+- **/controllers** - Contains the controllers managing requests and responses.
+- **/models** - Data models representing the complaint system's entities.
+- **/views** - View files responsible for rendering the frontend.
+- **/database** - Contains the database schema or SQL setup file.

+## Contributing
+Feel free to fork the repository and contribute.
+Submit pull requests with well-documented code and clear explanations.

 ## Contact
 If you have any questions or need further assistance, feel free to reach out: